knittingirl/CTF-Writeups/pwn_challs/CyberOpen22/gibson/ReadMe.md

 This was one of only two challenges in the competition worth 1000 points, and as such, was one of the hardest challenges.
 The main challenge was the use of the s390 architecture on a binary that would otherwise be straightforward to exploit; this meant that documentation was sparse, a lot of traditional tooling worked badly or not at all, and a significant amount of time went into trying things out and watching the results in a debugger in an attempt to diagnose what was going wrong.

 **TL;DR Solution:** Note the presence of both a significant buffer overflow and a format string vulnerability.
-IMPROVE HERE
+Determine that r11 and r15 registers can be controlled by the overflow and seem similar to rbp and rsp, and use this fact to jump back just befor the read call, set the address to read to to the GOT, and overwrote the GOT tables based on a libc leak from the format string vulnerability.
+By ensuring that the start of my input is "/bin/sh\x00" and setting printf's entry to system, you can get a shell.

 ## Gathering Information